A Primer of Group Theory for Loop Quantum Gravity and Spin-foams: Wigner's 6j 6j -symbol

-where $V$ is the volume of a tetrahedron whose edges have a length of $j_i + 1/2$, and $S(j_i)$ is the so-called \textit{Regge action}, which is a discrete $3$-dimensional version of the Einstein-Hilbert action.
-This result was a important source of inspiration for later development of spin-foams. \end{physics}
+with $\xi_i$ the exterior dihedral angle along the edge $i$ \cite{roberts1999}.
+Letting aside the constant $\frac{\pi}{4}$, $S$ is the so-called \textit{Regge action} of the tetrahedron, which is a discrete euclidean 3D version of the Einstein-Hilbert action.
+This result was an important source of inspiration for later development of spin-foams. \end{physics}